Your nose is the main organ responsible for your sense of smell. Your throat is the main part of your body responsible for swallowing.

 Your throat, or pharynx, sits behind your nose and your mouth and is connected to both of them.

-The pharynx is a muscular tube that carries both food and air.
+The pharynx is a muscular tube that carries both food, drinks and air.
 As it goes down, it splits in two – the oesophagus and the larynx.

 The oesophagus is the tube that leads from your throat to your stomach.
 It carries food and drink.

 The larynx carries air.
 The larynx also contains your vocal cords which produce sound, allowing you to speak.
 Air passes through the larynx into the trachea and then into the lungs.

 Obviously, you need a way of keeping air and food apart.
 This is done by the epiglottis, which is a small flap of cartilage in the back of your throat.
 It closes over the larynx when you swallow so that you don’t breathe in food or water.

 Problems in your nose and throat

 Visit your doctor if your symptoms continue for more than a week, or you have other symptoms such as a fever or rash.